KJBolt/Corporate-Website-Design-React/README.md

 Intro
 ----------------------------------------------
-Designed this corporate web template using tools like React and MUI.
+Designed this corporate web template using tools such as React and MUI.

 Get Started